AlanRostem/SteelPurge/README.md

 doesn't fool you.
 Seeking around the deeper structures of the factory, you find a hatch which seemingly would lead to a sewer.
 Being your curious you, you open the hatch and for some reason strong chiming winds throw you into the hole which leads to a strangely large sewer.
 It is dark, but some lights work.
-Through the dark holes of the sewer, strange metalized humanoid beings emerge with malicious intent.
-Your industrial revolver rests in your holster, and your options become clearer by the second.
+Through the dark alleys of the sewer, strange metalized humanoid beings emerge with malicious intent.
+An industrial revolver that came along with the winds rests on the ground.
+Your options become clearer by the second.

 ### Game Goal